 Experienced.
 Cost-Effective.
 Honest.

-Our 10 lawyer Pittsburgh firm provides solid representation for disputes involving: sales agreements, construction project disputes, non-competes, business disagreements, collections (claims and defenses), and more.
+Our 10 lawyer Pittsburgh firm provides solid representation for disputes regarding: sales agreements, construction project disputes, non-competes, business disagreements, collections (claims and defenses), and more.

 For more, call or email us, or continue reading answers to commonly asked questions.

 Ready to learn more?

 Read below for answers to frequently asked questions, or check out the rest of this site, which has over 110 pages, organized via the menu on the top of this page, or simply call or email us for a free consultation.

 Contract litigation involves the formal resolution (in court or mediation/arbitration) of disputes involving any contract: business law (commercial debt, shareholder disputes, franchise agreements), construction law (commercial and home improvement, mechanic's liens), consumer debt, non-competes, employment agreements, and more.

 Does Your Firm Handles Contract Disputes?